-Up to 16 individuals will be selected and hired by Dartmouth-Hitchcock to become Certified Pharmacy Technicians in our Outpatient (retail) or Inpatient (hospital) Pharmacies.
-During the 9 week training period students earn college credits and an hourly training wage.
-At the end of the 9 week training students will sit for the Pharmacy Technician Certification Board (PTCB) exam.
+During the 9 week training period Trainees earn college credits and an hourly training wage.
+At the end of the program students sit for the Pharmacy Technician Certification Board (PTCB) exam and are enrolled in a 2000 hour US DOL Registered Apprenticeship.
+The starting salary for Apprentices upon graduation is $17.00 per hour.

-This full time hands-on training program includes both classroom and pharmacy training.
-Courses offered include Healthcare Professional Communication, Processing and Handling of Medications and Medication Orders, Procurement, Billing, Reimbursement, and Patient & Medication Safety.
+This full-time, hands-on training program includes both classroom and on-the-job training.
+Courses offered include Pharmacology, Processing and Handling of Medications and Medication Orders, Procurement, Billing, Reimbursement, Healthcare Professional Communication and Patient & Medication Safety.

-Interested individuals are welcome to join us for an information session on Monday January 7th at DHMC from 6:00-7:30pm.
+Interested individuals are welcome to join us for an information session on Monday, June 10th from 6:00pm-8:00pm.

 This opportunity could be a great fit if you are: